northeastern-rc/rc-public-documentation/docs/source/best-practices/homequota.rst

  conda create myenv --prefix=/work/<project>/<my directory>

-More information about creating custom conda environments can be found here :ref:`conda`
+More information about creating custom conda environments can be found here :ref:`conda`.

-Conda environments that are stored in a commonly accessibly directory in your PI's ``/work`` directory will be accessible by fellow group members will be able to ``source activate <env name>`` and utilize the same conda environment to save storage space and time in building duplicate conda environments.
+Conda environments that are stored in a commonly accessible directory in your PI's ``/work`` directory can be used by fellow group members by running ``source activate <env name>``.
+Utilizing the same conda environment will save storage space and time in building duplicate conda environments for the same project.

 Singularity containers
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++